choderalab/ensembler/docs/examples.rst

 There are two main ways to use the Ensembler command-line interface.
-The ``quickmodel`` function performs the entire modeling pipeline in one go, and is designed to work with only a few targets and templates.
+The ``quickmodel`` function performs the entire modeling pipeline in one go, and is designed to work with a single target and a small number of templates.
 For generating larger numbers of models (such as entire protein families), the main pipeline functions should be used.
 These perform each stage of the modeling process individually, and the most computationally intensive stages can be run in parallel to increase performance.

 For further details on their usage, see the main `command-line interface documentation <cli_docs.html>`_.